Answers to some of the common questions

 No. The SAQ has been specifically designed to explore generic leadership capabilities and potential, regardless of professional background or grade.

 No. The aim of the talent management process is to support you to continually develop your knowledge, skills, values and insights as a leader.
 Continually investing in your leadership learning will aid your growth and development, enable you to give of your best in your leadership role and help you maximise your potential.
 This may inform the career choices and opportunities you decide to take, but selection processes remain separate.
+We see leadership evident at all levels across Health and Social Care and project lift is open to everyone.

 Details of this can be found in our Privacy statement which you are asked to review before you input any of your data after you have logged in.
-For Project Lift this will include: Employee data, contact details, career history and career aspirations data, Equality and Diversity Data and Self Assessment Questionnaire results.
+For project lift this will include: Employee data, contact details, career history and career aspirations data, Equality and Diversity Data and Self Assessment Questionnaire results.
 Please review Privacy statement for full details.

 To give you the opportunity to work on identified areas for development and further enhance and hone areas of strength, it’s recommended that in most circumstances, you leave a gap of around 12 months before completing the SAQ again.